Watermelon Gelato

 5 from 9 votes

 Beat the heat of summer with a scoop or three of this wonderful watermelon gelato!
-Sweet, satisfying, and so refreshing with only two ingredients!
+Sweet, satisfying, and so refreshing with only four ingredients!

 Prep Time 5 minutes